 Here’s some good news: when they do, you don’t have to sit back and take it.

 Both CFRA and FMLA provide ways to identify the need for leave and, by practical application, thwart and prevent CFRA/FMLA abuse in many cases.
 Though that’s all well and good, the last thing you want is to have a legal blunder that could result in a court case when you’re trying to put a stop to employee leave abuse.

-Join us on February 28 for an in-depth webinar featuring live Q&A with California-based attorney, Miranda Watkins of Fisher Phillips LLP on the legal steps that you can take to prevent and stop leave abuses in California.
+Use this in-depth on-demand webinar with California-based attorney Miranda Watkins of Fisher Phillips LLP on the legal steps that you can take to prevent and stop leave abuses in California.

 Here’s what you’ll learn:

 - How the CFRA, FMLA, and other leave laws intersect and interact in California

 - New changes to CFRA that bring it more closely in line with FMLA—and the key distinctions that remain

 - Best practices for obtaining documentation to determine if a California employee is entitled to protected leave

 - Practical tips on how to thwart leave abuse here in the Golden State without overstepping your legal bounds

 - Differences between reasonable and unreasonable accommodation requests for time off following the expiration of protected leave and requirements